Astronomers witness “frame-dragging” — the dragging of space-time in stellar cosmic dance.

 Animation depicting a neutron star orbiting a rapidly-spinning white dwarf.
 The white dwarf’s spin drags the very fabric of space-time around with it, causing the orbit to tumble in space.
 Credit: Mark Myers, OzGrav ARC Centre of Excellence.

-Almost twenty years ago, a team led by Swinburne University of Technology’s Professor Bailes — director of the ARC Centre of Excellence in Gravitational Wave Discovery (OzGrav) — started observing two stars rotating around each other at astonishing speeds with the CSIRO Parkes 64-metre radio telescope.
-One is a white dwarf, the size of the Earth but 300,000 times its density; the other is a neutron star which, while only 20 kilometers in diameter, is about 100 billion times the density of the Earth.
+Almost twenty years ago, a team led by Swinburne University of Technology’s Professor Bailes — director of the ARC Centre of Excellence in Gravitational Wave Discovery (OzGrav) — started observing two stars rotating around each other at astonishing speeds with the CSIRO Parkes 64-meter (210-foot) radio telescope.
+One is a white dwarf, the size of the Earth but 300,000 times its density; the other is a neutron star which, while only 20 kilometers (12 miles) in diameter, is about 100 billion times the density of the Earth.
 The system, which was discovered at Parkes, is a relativistic-wonder system that goes by the name ‘PSR J1141-6545’.

 Before the star blew up (becoming a neutron star), a million or so years ago, it began to swell up discarding its outer core which fell onto the white dwarf nearby.
 This falling debris made the white dwarf spin faster and faster, until its day was only measured in terms of minutes.